-As if to back this up, in 2012 during an interview on NBC’s Meet the Press, the current 46th U.S. President, Joe Biden, had this to say.
-Then serving as Barack Obama‘s Vice President, and while speaking about same-sex marriage, he said: “I think Will and Grace probably did more to educate the American public than almost anything anybody’s ever done so far.”
+As if to back this up, in 2012 during an interview on NBC’s Meet the Press, the current 46th President of the United States Joe Biden had this to say.
+At that time, serving as Barack Obama‘s Vice President, and while speaking about same-sex marriage, he said:

 From 1998 to 2006: making TV history